We Were Liars: Plot

 Cadence begins to recall events from Summer 15.
-She recalls that after her grandmother Tipper had died between Summers 14 and 15 and her mother and aunts began to bicker over their inheritances.
+She recalls that after her grandmother Tipper had died between Summers 14 and 15, her mother and aunts began to bicker over their inheritances.
 They all tried to use their children to gain Harris's favor; however, none of the sisters had been able to earn a living independently despite a top education and access to a trust fund, which annoyed him and threatened their inheritances.
-Carrie had also rejected a marriage proposal from Ed despite living together for almost nine years, because Harris was opposed to her marrying a man of Indian descent and she was worried she'd be cut off from his will testament.
-Gat was angry because this meant that Summer 15 would be his last summer on the island: if Carrie stayed with Ed, she'd be cut off from the family, and if she left Ed, then Gat would no longer be related to the family.
+Carrie had also rejected a marriage proposal from Ed despite living together for almost nine years, because Harris was opposed to her marrying a man of Indian descent and she was worried she'd be cut off from the family.
+Gat was angry because this meant that Summer 15 would be his last summer on the island: if Carrie stayed with Ed she'd be cut off from the family, and if she left Ed then Gat would no longer be related to the family.

 Cadence eventually recalls that in an attempt to stop the disputes, she convinced the rest of the Liars to burn down Clairmont to get the family to stop feuding, because the Liars saw Clairmont as the symbol of everything wrong with their family.
 This is why New Clairmont was built.
 She is delighted with the idea that she kept the family together until she recalls that the Liars forgot to release her grandfather's dogs, killing them in the fire.
 When she goes to Gat for comfort, he reluctantly asks if that was the only thing she remembered.

-Cadence later realizes that her act of arson killed Johnny, Mirren and Gat because she had prematurely set fire to the ground floor, trapping Johnny and Mirren on higher floors and Gat in the basement, which prevented their escape as the house burned down.
-She goes to visit the Liars at Cuddledown where, in her addled mind, they tell her that their deaths were not her fault (as they share responsibility for the criminal conspiracy to destroy her grandfather’s mansion) and reveal that they will no longer be able to appear to her, with Gat giving her a final kiss and the three of them diving into the ocean and disappearing.
+Cadence later realizes that her act of arson killed Johnny, Mirren and Gat too because she had prematurely set fire to the ground floor, trapping Johnny and Mirren on higher floors and Gat in the basement, which prevented their escape as the house burned down.
+She goes to visit the Liars at Cuddledown where they tell her that their deaths were not her fault (as they share responsibility for the criminal conspiracy to destroy her grandfather’s mansion) and reveal that they will no longer be able to appear to her, with Gat giving her a final kiss and the three of them diving into the ocean and disappearing.

-It is revealed that Carrie and Ed are still together, and Cadence will not confess to being criminally responsible for leading the conspiracy, igniting the multimillion-dollar arson, nor committing three homicides.
+It is revealed that Carrie and Ed are still together and Cadence endeavours to live her life and endure.